MFJ-998RT Automatic Antenna Tuner

 The LTSPICE file for the schematic is here.

-The MFJ 4117 Bias Tee in the shack was powered by switched 12 VDC from the SEA245 transceiver.
+The MFJ 4117 Bias Tee (schematic) in the shack was powered by switched 12 VDC from the SEA245 transceiver.
 From the SEA 245 power distribution schematic, we see that the +12VSW is fused with a 5A fuse.
 Should the capacitor or MOV short, the available DC current would exceed the 2A rating of the choke, leading to its overheating.
 The 998RT manual specifies a DC current of 1.4 A or less.
 After the repair, the MFJ 4117 Bias Tee will be powered by a current limited power supply.

 R121 Failure